Kaos599/Testline_Assignment/README.md

     *   Specific study actions for each weak topic.
     *   General study recommendations.
     *   The output is structured in JSON for easy use in applications.
+    *   **Generating advanced visualizations (bar charts, line charts, histograms) using `matplotlib` and `seaborn` to visually represent topic performance, accuracy trends, score distributions, and quiz durations.**
+        The script then saves these visualizations as PNG image files for easy integration into reports.
 5.  **Output Display:**  The script prints the analysis results, insights, and both the text-based and GenAI-powered recommendations to the console.
 The JSON output from GenAI is also displayed in a formatted manner.

 My approach focuses on combining quantitative data analysis with the natural language generation capabilities of GenAI/NLP to create a truly personalized and helpful learning experience for students.